 Use The Right Credit Card

-Right now, there are a lot of big-name properties showing better-than-usual award night availability deep into 2021, so it’s worth checking to see if any of the properties you’d love to visit can be booked cheaply with points bought in this sale.
+Right now, there are a lot of big-name properties showing better-than-usual award night availability through all of 2021, so it’s worth checking to see if any of the properties you’d love to visit can be booked cheaply with points bought in this sale.
 This is especially true if you have elite status and can make the most of the five nights for the cost of four benefit.